hkrijun/Minesweeper/README.md

 * High scores and statistics

 ### To Do
-- Scale to screen size
+- Scale to screen size (testing)
 - Proper Game Over event
-- Connect missing menu actions
+- New game transition
 - Enhancements here and there

 > Expected to be completed in February 2018.